 Pinhole Surgical Technique

 There is another advanced treatment for gum recession that is available at our Point Grey Vancouver clinic.
-The Pinhole Surgical Technique (PST) is a highly specialized process, and extremely effective as a solution to gum recession.
+The Pinhole Surgical Technique (PST) is a complex procedure, and extremely effective as a solution to gum recession.